cleipski/CropPredict/README.md

 ### **work in progress**

 This project aims to predict winter wheat yields based on location and weather data.
-See [here](https://github.com/aerialintel/data-science-exercise) for additional details.
+It is inspired by  [this](https://github.com/aerialintel/data-science-exercise) data science challenge.

 In this report I will provide a high-level overview of my approach to the project, my findings, and my main results.